 Cannabinoid Receptor 2

-CB2 receptors In dogs have been found mostly in the peripheral organs, especially cells associated with the immune system and gut but can also be found in other tissues and organs such as liver and kidney as well as skin cells (Campora, 2012).
+CB2 receptors in dogs have been found mostly in the peripheral organs, especially cells associated with the immune system and gut but can also be found in other tissues and organs such as liver and kidney as well as skin cells.

 Although CB1 and CB2 receptors share considerable structural similarities, their distribution and activity diverge.
 Among other actions, including pain modulation, CB2 receptors are thought to serve an important role in immune function and inflammation.
 There is ample evidence that CB2 receptor activation reduces nociception (pain perception).